 Positional Accuracy is described by S-100 Part 4c – Metadata - Data Quality.

-This is further subdivided into Absolute or External Accuracy, Vertical Position Accuracy, Horizontal Positional Accuracy, Gridded Data Position Accuracy.
+This is further subdivided into Absolute or External Accuracy (including Vertical Position Accuracy and Horizontal Positional Accuracy), Relative or internal accuracy and Gridded Data Position Accuracy.

 One should take notice of the different ways in which spatial data referencing is applied.
 Point set data includes a coordinate direct position for each point in the point set (points/curves).
 Gridded data references the grid as a whole.
 The two spatial properties of gridded data describe how the spatial extent was tessellated into small units and spatial referencing to the earth.
 The ISO 19123 Standard indicates that a grid may be defined in terms of a coordinate reference system.
 This requires additional information about the location of the grid’s origin within the coordinate reference system; the orientation of the grid axes; and a measure of the spacing between the grid lines.
 A grid defined in this way is called a rectified grid.
 If the coordinate reference system is related to the Earth by a datum, the grid is a georectified grid.
 The essential point is that the transformation of grid coordinates to coordinates of the external coordinate reference system is an affine transformation.